 Der Tatortreiniger, or "The Crime Scene Cleaner" in English, is a German Black Comedy series, focusing on the work and 'adventures' of the slacky, but vain blue collar man Heiko 'Schotty' Schotte (played by Bjarne Mädel), who has the unenviable job of cleaning out the scenes of usually very violent deaths after the police and forensics have packed up and left, and typically happens to stumble across the strangest of people there, including the victim's relatives, employers, acquaintances, hookers, the murderers, and occasionally even the victims themselves.

-Much of the plot derives from the usually causal, mundane or non-topical dialogue between Schotty and any of the other characters, which may more often than not not even relate to the death at hand or his work as a cleaner.
+Much of the plot derives from the unusually casual, mundane or non-topical dialogue between Schotty and the other characters, which may more often than not not even relate to the death at hand or his work as a cleaner.
 And it's hilarious.

 The episode format is usually always give or take 25 minutes, and the cast is usually limited to one or two other characters, not counting one or two extras, much in the spirit of a short chamber play.

 Der Tatortreiniger features the following tropes:

 - In Nicht über mein Sofa, the old lady who owns the crime scene turns out to be the killer, and tries to both bribe and threaten Schotty into not reporting her, citing phony rape and blackmail allegations while boasting about her excellent connections within the police.

 - British Brevity: While not a British programme, each season has a maximum of four rather short episodes.

 - Book Dumb: Schotty may be a bright fellow, but all his attempts to defeat another person utilising hard fact (outside sanitary chemnistry, that is) usually ends in embarrassment.